delannoy/cms-das-lumi-short-exercise/_episodes/01-introduction.md

 Measurement of integrated luminosity is also incredibly crucial since its limited precision represents a contribution to the systematic uncertainty for most physics searches and measurements.
 The uncertainty in the integrated luminosity is often the dominant systematic uncertainty in cross-section measurements.
-We can emphasize the impact of the integrated luminosity uncertainty by considering a rare process:
+We can emphasize the impact of the integrated luminosity uncertainty by considering a relatively rare process:

 >> ## Total Higgs bosons decaying to muon pais at CMS during 2018
 >> * During 2018, CMS recorded around $$ \approx 60 \pm 2.5 \mathrm{fb^{-1}} $$ of good-quality data (see the [CMS Lumi POG "quick summary table"](\mathrm{fb^{-1}}))